South Korea warns Japan of security pact risk, calls for 'cooling-off' in trade row

 The trade dispute has intensified since Japan imposed curbs last month on exports to South Korea of three high-tech materials needed to make memory chips and display panels, threatening the global supply chain.

-The move was seen as a response to a South Korean court ruling last year that ordered Japanese firms to compensate some of their wartime forced laborers, though Tokyo cited unspecified security reasons.
+The move was seen as a response to a South Korean court ruling last year that ordered Japanese firms to compensate some of their wartime forced labourers, though Tokyo cited unspecified security reasons.

-Japan says the issue of forced labor was settled by a 1965 treaty that normalized ties between the two countries.
+Japan says the issue of forced labour was settled by a 1965 treaty that normalised ties between the two countries.

 The South Korean official said a “cooling-off period” with Japan was necessary to craft a solution.